 3. Have a Scale In Your House

 Trust us; having a luggage scale reduces stress significantly.
 Before we got one, there was almost always the last minute biting of fingernails as the airport luggage inspectors measured the bags on the scale, only to see that they were too heavy by 5 pounds or so.
 By weighing them reliably before you leave the house, you can avoid this altogether.

 4. Secure Your Computing Devices

 If you cannot neglect work entirely while on vacation, then bring your laptop along and make sure you’ve got a hard-shell carry-on container for it.
 Avoid the messenger bag; just in case you have to store your computer in the overhead compartment where people’s suitcases may sit on top of your delicate device.
+When looking for a reliable hard-shell carry-on case for your laptop and other gadgets, brands like Eminent, Samsonite, and Delsey offer a variety of high-quality options that prioritize protection and safety.
+Another great thing is that hardside luggages by Eminent won’t make you choose between protecting your laptop and being stylish and chick during your summer trip.
 Some cases are specially-made for laptops; check Amazon or eBay for them.